mkb/mojinations/source/_posts/2011-11-08-a-unix-stumper.markdown

 + groups
 deploy
 {% endcodeblock %}

+Resque is spawned by [God](http://god.rubyforge.org/), which is spawned by inittab.

 Of course the first thing I did was bounce Resque, then re-bounce after bouncing the God process invoking Resque.
 No love.
 I've seen the same behavior on every